BooBSD/Tsetlin.jl/README.md

 0. Make sure that you have installed the latest version of the [Julia language](https://julialang.org/downloads/).
 1. Go to the examples directory: `cd ./examples`
-2. Run `julia --project=. -O3 -t 32 --gcthreads=32,1 mnist_simple.jl` where `32` is the number of your logical CPU cores.
+2. Run `julia --project=. -O3 -t 32 mnist.jl` where `32` is the number of your logical CPU cores.

 Benchmark
 ---------
-The maximum MNIST inference speed achieved is **189 million** predictions per second (with a throughput of **17.4 GB/s**) in batch mode on a Ryzen 7950X3D desktop CPU, utilizing 32 threads.
+The maximum MNIST inference speed achieved is **208 million** predictions per second (with a throughput of **19.1 GB/s**) in batch mode on a Ryzen 7950X3D desktop CPU, utilizing 32 threads.

 Trained and optimized models can be found in `./examples/models/`.